Best RV Parks & Campgrounds in Alaska

 Matanuska River Park has 86 spaces for tents or RV’s, flush toilets, showers, dump stations, picnic tables, grills, and park pavilions.
 There is river access, an observation deck, fishing, athletic fields, and parking area.
 Located at mile 17 Old Glenn Highway.

 Fifty-nine spaces for tents or RVs.
 This 80-acre park provides non-motorized lake access, a boardwalk and fishing deck, restrooms and drinking water, trails, day use area, fire pits, & group camping area.
 Is located at the end of Endeavor Street at mile 2.4 Knik-Goose Bay Road, south of Wasilla.

 Camping in Tok Alaska

 Tok Alaska, is called Main Street Alaska, because of its many hotel rooms and campgrounds.
 The Sourdough Campground just west of Tok is a favorite of many visitors and Alaskans alike.
-This is a full-service campground and even has some RV parts on hand.
-The restaurant is excellent and is famous for its sourdough pancakes.
-They also have nightly entertainment that features a pancake toss that can win you a free breakfast in the morning.
+On the west side of town is Tundra RV Park and Bar, which offers a lovely, forested setting.

 Be sure to visit our page of the best things to do in Alaska before you go.